zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

 .. _zenpacklib-dump_event_classes:

 ******************
-dump_event_classes
+dump-event-classes
 ******************

-The *--dump-event-classes* command is designed to export event class organizers and mappings already loaded into your Zenoss instance and associated with a ZenPack.
+The *---dump-event-classes* switch is designed to export event class organizers and mappings already loaded into your Zenoss instance and associated with a ZenPack.
 It will export them to the YAML format required for `zenpack.yaml`.
 It is up to you to merge that YAML with your existing `zenpack.yaml`. file.